 The staff requests parental support in helping maintain appropriate conduct in the school.
 Children's behavior should reflect self-respect and consideration for the rights, feelings and property of others.

 ISS/OSS

 Any student serving an ISS/OSS will be required to make up missed school work while serving the ISS/OSS.
+Forms for ISS/OSS can be found on page 22&23 in the student handbook.

 CHEATING